tsinghua-fib-lab/ShortVideo_dataset/README.md

 For convenient view, we also provide a sampled version at the link: https://www.dropbox.com/scl/fo/5z7pwp6xjkrr1926vreu6/AFYter5C6BDTOCpxkxF0k9Y?rlkey=p28j6u1fl1ubb7bufiq16onbl&st=7aktff85&dl=0.

+**📢 Download Concurrency Policy Update**

+To optimize the downloading of the extensive dataset, and due to server network regulations, we have introduced a new concurrency policy.
+You can now download .txt files with unlimited concurrent connections for a dramatically faster experience, while other larger file formats remain limited to **3 connections** to ensure download stability.

 ### I. The detailed introduction of the dataset

 #### Main files